AshhadAhmed/Wing-VPN/README.md

 # Wing-VPN

-**Wing-VPN UI** is a Flutter-based (Android) UI design created from Figma.
+**Wing-VPN UI** is a Flutter-based (Android/Web) UI design created from Figma.
 It is a simple user interface for a VPN application.
 Note this is just a UI and does not include full functionality.

 ## Features
 - Modern, user-friendly design created in Flutter.